streamingfast/substreams/docs/developers-guide/sink-targets/substreams-sink-files.md

 ### Module handler changes for sink

 The example code in the [`lib.rs`](https://github.com/streamingfast/substreams-sink-files/blob/master/docs/tutorial/src/lib.rs) Rust source code file contains the `jsonl_out` module handler responsible for extracting the blockchain data.
-The module handler is responsible for passing the data to the `sf.substreams.sink.files.v1` protobuf for the sink tool and its processes.
+The module handler is responsible for passing the data to the `sf.substreams.sink.files.v1` Protobuf for the sink tool and its processes.

 ```rust
 #[substreams::handlers::map]